If you’re in business, someone’s got to buy something for you to make money.

 But I hear you.
-Over and over you’re told that people buy according to emotion, and it seems not to make sense when it comes down to selling your stuff.
+Over and over you’re told that people buy according to emotion, and it seems not to make sense when it comes down to selling your products and services.

 Maybe that’s because you’re thinking about emotion in the context of feelings rather than motivation.

 And that would definitely be confusing, because it’s not feelings you’re after.
 In fact, provoking feelings can kill the sale instead of prompting it.

 Feelings are magnified, messy, and often misunderstood forms of emotion, and that makes playing with them potentially dangerous.
 What we’re trying to do is motivate people to do something very specific (buy) … not get them to weep, fly into a rage, or jump for joy.

 This may be why so many people doubt that we make purchase decisions via emotion.
 We don’t always detect a strong feeling when we reach for our wallets, so we must be acting from a purely logical standpoint, right?

 You simply justify your existing desire to purchase with logic.
 You’ve already decided you want it.
 It’s still possible to talk yourself out of it, but the motivation to buy was put in place while your logical brain was making other plans.

 In fact, any time we are motivated to do anything, emotion is pulling the strings.
 It’s just usually an emotional response lower than what we think of as a feeling, so we experience our motivations as mostly rational.

 But it’s emotion that moves us to act.
 In fact, the Latin root for the word emotion means “to move,” because emotions motivate what we do.
 Psychologists will tell you that motivations are fairly simple and straightforward, while feelings can be quite complicated (we even lie to ourselves about them).

 When it comes to getting someone to buy, you’re definitely invoking emotion — and when you understand emotional response in terms of motivation rather than feelings, you’ll have a better idea of how to craft your copy.